Arm-Examples/topo-welcome/README.md

 A minimal "Hello, World" web app for validating a Topo setup and deployment.
-It runs a single service that exposes a web page on the target, with the greeting text customizable via the NAME parameter.
+It runs a single service that exposes a web page on the target, with the greeting text customizable via the `GREETING_NAME` parameter.

 This is the most basic Topo project, intended as a starting point for understanding how a Topo Project is structured and how a simple containerized app is deployed to a target.